ankitalodha05/DevSecOps360-TerraformAsssessment/docs/terraform-assessment-ui-mvp.md

 * Read-only UI
 * Clear status indicators
-* Explain results in simple language
+* Simple language (assessment-style, not DevOps tool)
 * No Terraform apply
-* No inline code editing
+* No inline editing
 * No credential exposure
-* No dashboards/graphs for MVP
+* No dashboards/graphs in MVP

 ---

 ## Definition of Done (UI MVP)

 * User can start an assessment
-* User can see run status in list
+* User can see runs list
 * User can open run details
-* User can review summary, findings, plan, policy
+* User can review summary, security, plan, policy
-* User can download assessment artifacts
+* User can download artifacts

 ---

 ## Notes

-This UI is designed as a **security and compliance assessment report**, not a DevOps control panel.
+This UI represents a **security and compliance assessment report**, not an infrastructure management console.
-Focus on clarity, explainability, and audit-readiness.

-Future phases may add:
+Future phases may include:

-* Multi-cloud
+* Multi-cloud support
-* More scopes
+* Additional scopes
 * Dashboards
 * AI recommendations